-Using the construction adhesive on the back side of the paneling; place the paneling in place on the wall.
-Always start from the inner bottom corner of the wall and move up wards layer by layer.
+Using the construction adhesive on the back of the paneling, place the paneling in place on the wall.
+Always start from the inner bottom corner of the wall and move layer upwards by layer.

 Step 6 - Screwing the Paneling for a Firm Hold

-Locate the screw holes which you can mark on the paneling before beginning if it does not come with already drilled holes at the edges.
-Using the electric/manual screwdriver screw the faux brick paneling in place, this will give the paneling a strong hold with minimal chances of falling off.
+Locate the screw holes you can mark on the paneling before beginning if it does not come with already drilled holes at the edges.
+Using the electric/manual screwdriver, screw the faux brick paneling in place.
+This will give the paneling a strong hold with minimal chances of falling off.

 Step 7 - Caulking the Screw Holes